Carburetor vs Fuel Injection in Bikes: Key Differences

 Carburetor Vs. Fuel Injection Engine in Bike: Which is Better?

-The carburetor vs fuel injection argument has always been contentious when it comes to bikes and it all boils down to what the rider wants or needs.
+The carburettor vs fuel injection argument has always been contentious when it comes to bikes, and it all boils down to what the rider wants or needs.
 For users who are not very much into bikes and just occasionally ride in and wish to spend less on these accessories then carburetor-fitted bikes could be ideal.
 Their systems are easier to repair, especially in rural areas where complex mechanics would probably not be accessible.

 Which is Better for You?